How to stay positive and build confidence whilst pursuing a board appointment

 Twitter

-Regardless of your expectations, be prepared for rejection.
+However, even with your expectations in check, you need to be prepared for rejection.
+If you have not yet received an offer or received a ‘thank you but no thank you’ email in response to an application, you will.
 Disappointment is par for the course for even the most successful NEDs.
-If you have not yet received an offer or received a ‘thank you but no thank you’ email in response to an application, you will.

-These 3 things can make a massive difference in obtaining a board appointment
+Do things differently: Three things can make a massive difference

 • Being unable to define a list of organisations you want and can be appointed to that will help you achieve your longer-term board aspirations – a list of targets;